 Tuesday December 23, 2014

 The 2015 European Go Congress will be held in Liberec, the Czech Republic, from July 25th to August 8th.
-“I´d like to invite American go players2014.12.22_EGC-video to join us,” says Vladimir Danek, chief of the EGC 2015 Organizing Committee and president of the Czech Go Association.
+“I´d like to invite American go players to join us,” says Vladimir Danek, chief of the EGC 2015 Organizing Committee and president of the Czech Go Association.
 “The motto of this Go Congress is ‘Go, Fun and Relaxation’“ says Danek.
 “We want to make the Congress attractive for everybody.”
 Click here to check out their cool video.
 Liberec is 100 km north of Prague, “very close to Germany and Poland,” Danek adds.
 The Congress site is the Babylon Center, which, in addition to conference halls, hotel and restaurants, has attractions including the Aquapark, iQpark, bowling, golf simulator and other activities.
 “The large open terrace on the roof of Babylon will be a great place for meeting friends and playing friendly games,” Danek promises.
 Although the EGC runs for two weeks, “you can also play for just one week or visit us for a couple of days,” says Danek.
 Registration goes up after January 1.

 photo: still from 2015 EGC video